In these days I worked on setting up a mirror for this blog on github.io, in this post I’ll explain how I set it up.

 3. yourhugotheme: your theme folder in themes/, you can fork it if you’re using a theme made by someone else :).

-NOTE that all of the above repositories can be private, and that’s sweet.
+All of the above repositories can be private and that is sweet.

 After creating the repositories copy your whole hugo folder in yourwebsite.com excluded themes/yourhugotheme and public/.
 Then copy the contents of your theme directory in yourhugotheme.
 Create a dummy file on yourgigthubname.github.io to make it not empty.